-Rick Steves' Europe staff eats out and critiques Edmonds Restaurants — 37 reviews of 16 local eateries
+Rick Steves' Europe staff eats out and critiques Edmonds restaurants

 I eat lunch out four or five times a week in Edmonds, and nearly always go to Thai Cottage or El Puerto.
 (Perhaps with my work, reviewing restaurants 100 days and evenings a year in Europe, I don't want the variety at lunchtime.)
 But, of course, Edmonds has lots of wonderful restaurants and an ever-evolving eating scene.
 So I had this idea: I offered anyone on my staff $20 to go out to lunch at a place they hadn't eaten at in the last year and write up a review for us to share.
-On September 25, about half our staff took me up on this offer, I handed out 37 twenty-dollar bills, and collectively we sampled 16 places in town.
 We're thankful to live and work in this wonderful town, and this was a fun way to get to know it a little better.
-Here's to all the hardworking eateries in Edmonds and to the eaters that keep them in business!
-Read our collective "Europe Through the Back Door Eats Edmonds" report (with restaurants listed in alphabetical order).
+Here's to all the hardworking eateries in Edmonds and to the eaters who keep them in business!

 The Beach Café is a great place to take out-of-town guests or to spend a sunny afternoon.
 Families with small kids will welcome the outdoor spaces, complete with large, sculptured sandboxes overflowing with toys.
 If you want to eat and avoid the long line, you can grab a spot overlooking the kitchen at the lively bar.